What Size Should You Be to Get Liposuction?

 Can You be Too Small for Liposuction?

-Late last year, beauty expert Megan O’Brien published an essay in the magazine Harper’s Bazaar titled, “I’m a Size Zero and I Got Liposuction.”
+In 2017, beauty expert Megan O’Brien published an essay in the magazine Harper’s Bazaar titled, “I’m a Size Zero and I Got Liposuction.”
 This was an interesting piece because it bucked against the notion that people of a certain size don’t need or shouldn’t get liposuction procedures.
 O’Brien details how she got liposuction in order to address an area of her stomach that wasn’t going away even with diet and exercise.

-What’s more important than your overall size is whether or not those pockets of fat exist and whether or not they make you uncomfortable.
+What’s more important than your overall size is whether or not those localized pockets of fat exist and whether or not they make you uncomfortable.
 If that’s the case, then liposuction is a great solution.

 Can You be Too Large for Liposuction?

 As mentioned above, there is not a “set size” at which liposuction becomes viable or unviable.
 What’s more important is the overall composition of your body, the ratio of fat to muscle and skin.
 While liposuction is not a “cure” for obesity, it is not only for those of ideal body weight; contour improvements can be made even in patients whose weight is above “ideal” but stable, and if general health is compatible with a surgical procedure.
 That said, ideal candidates for liposuction will have isolated pockets of fat they wish removed.
 For that reason, patients who are looking for a more generalized weight loss solution usually look at bariatric surgery.
 However, once that surgery is complete, liposuction can be used to target any areas that are persistent or resistant to weight loss.
+Intrabdominal fat that gives patients a round or protruding abdomen is not able to be treated with liposuction, only subcutaneous fat (between abdominal wall and skin).

 It’s important to note that with patients who have lost a significant amount of weight, surgeons will often also recommend a procedure to remove loose skin such as a tummy tuck or lower body lift.
 Liposuction may be used in conjunction with those procedures in order to help you get the final look you desire.